Viltorn/Viltorn/README.md

 ### My Hexlet projects

 [Chat Slack](https://github.com/Viltorn/frontend-project-12) - Live messenger made as simplified version of Slack Chat.
+You need to Login/Signup first and then you can send messages and also add, rename or delete new channels.

 [RSS-aggregator](https://github.com/Viltorn/frontend-project-11) - This is web version of RSS Reader.
 Add your favorite RSS links: you will see a list of available posts.
 App also makes automated updates for new posts.

+[Music box](https://github.com/Viltorn/layout-designer-project-lvl2) - This is a layout of adaptive website, made using SCSS

-Gendiff - A console utility designed to calculate and display the difference between two data structures.
+[Gendiff](https://github.com/Viltorn/frontend-project-lvl2) - A console utility designed to calculate and display the difference between two data structures.
 The utility can display the difference in 2 formats.

-Brain games - A console game in the format: question - answer.
+[Brain games](https://github.com/Viltorn/frontend-project-lvl1) - A console game in the format: question - answer.